aritchie/notifications/README.md

 * Sounds
 * Read all Scheduled Notifications
 * Badges
+* Set metadata on each notification for identification
+* Cancel individual or all notifications

 ## Supported OS
 * iOS 6+
+* macOS
 * Android 4+
 * Universal Windows Platform (Win10/UWP)
 * NET Standard 1.0